 Our commercial success will depend significantly on maintaining and expanding patent protection for our product candidates, as well as successfully defending our current and future patents against third-party challenges.
-As of September 30, 2015, we own at least 50 issued patents and have at least 40 pending patent applications in the United States and a number of foreign jurisdictions relating to our current product candidates and proprietary technology.
-See "Business-Intellectual Property" included in our Annual Report on Form 10-K for the year ended December 31, 2014, for further information about our issued patents and patent applications.
+As of December 31, 2015, we own at least 50 issued patents and have at least 40 pending patent applications in the United States and a number of foreign jurisdictions relating to our current product candidates and proprietary technology.
+See "Business-Intellectual Property" included in this Annual Report on Form 10-K for further information about our issued patents and patent applications.
 Our intellectual property consists of patents and pending patent applications related to our product candidates and other proprietary technology which cover compositions of matter, methods of use, combinations with other glaucoma products, formulations, polymorphs and the protection of the optic nerve.
 For trabodenoson, the composition of matter patents are scheduled to expire in 2025 and 2026, in Europe and the United States, respectively.
+The trabodenoson polymorph US patent is scheduled to expire in 2033.